audionerd/jitterbug/README.markdown

 ## Global Configuration

 You can optionally define a global configuration in `config/jitterbug.yml`.
 The following sample contains Jitterbug's built in defaults.
 Note that the asterisk default for the font causes Jitterbug to use the first font that it finds in the font_dir folder.

-    development:   &defaults
+    # Defaults
     background: transparent
-      color:       black
+    color:      '#000000'
     font:       *
     font_dir:   /lib/fonts/
     format:     png
     img_path:   /content/jitterbug/
     size:       24

-    test:
-      <<:          *defaults
-      img_path:    /tmp/jitterbug/

-    production:
-      <<:          *defaults
+    # Tag-Specific
+    h2:
+      font:     'DinMedium'
+      size:     16

+    h2.small:
+      color:    red
+      size:     8

 ## Dependencies